MetacoSA/NBitcoin/README.md

 * **How to Scan the blockchain** : [http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain](http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain "http://www.codeproject.com/Articles/784519/NBitcoin-How-to-scan-the-Blockchain") (You can dismissthe ScanState for that, now I concentrate on the indexer)

-Bitcoin address : 1LZcchWKG37Cr2wKu8ssqiP6dompnBm8p2

-You can contact us on [Metaco support](support@metaco.com "support@metaco.com").
+Please, use github issues for questions or feedback.
+For confidential requests or specific demands, contact us on [Metaco support](support@metaco.com "support@metaco.com").

 ##Useful link :